-The value of Grid solutions will be realized through the formation of Grid service collections and the orchestration of automated interactions among services and across collections.
+<Service Domain> The value of Grid solutions will be realized through the formation of Grid service collections and the orchestration of automated interactions among services and across collections.
 In addition to identifying specific common services, the OGSA Platform must describe the common behaviors, attributes, operations and interfaces needed to allow services to interact with others in a fully distributed, heterogeneous, but Grid-enabled environment; and for a collection of underlying services to be composed (perhaps recursively) into high-order services as an integral unit to serve a domain-specific functional purpose-what we call here a Service Domain.
 The latter functionality introduces a need to support the registration, discovery, selection, filtering, routing, fail-over, creation, destroying, enumeration, iteration, and topological mapping of service instances represented by a service domain collection, as well as intra and inter collection interactions.

 In addressing these requirements, we have as a building block the OGSI service group interfaces, which define the abilities to register (add) and unregister (remove) service instances from a set called a service group.
-The OGSA Platform should extend these interfaces to provide a rich set of behaviors (and associated operations and attributes) for service domain management.
-The following are candidates.